 Applying Inside the United States

-CDC guidelines state that all green card applicants aged 2 and older must visit a civil surgeon and do a tuberculosis technical test.
-The green card applicants must go through a test called the “interferon gamma release assay” (IGRA).
+CDC guidelines state that all green card applicants aged two and older must visit a civil surgeon and do a tuberculosis technical test.
+The green card applicants must undergo an “interferon-gamma release assay” (IGRA) test.
 Since October 1, 2018, IGRA has become the alternative test for the tuberculin skin test (TST).
-Currently, IGRA is the only accepted tuberculosis test for all green card applicants.
+IGRA is the only accepted tuberculosis test for all green card applicants.

 If there isn’t a problem with your test, you will not need to return to the doctor’s office to get the IGRA results.
 However, when an applicant shows symptoms of tuberculosis, they have to return to the doctor’s office for a chest X-ray and further testing.